AbdallahAbis/Abdallah-Abis/README.md

-## :boom: Fork it, BUT please mention me.
+## :boom: Fork IT, BUT PLEASE MENTION ME:exclamation: